What is SafeStrength®?

 How often should I work out?

-Each person and each muscle group may require different recovery periods in order to assure maximum growth.
+Each person and each muscle group may require different recovery periods to ensure maximum growth.
 As a rule of thumb, novices and those with smaller muscles need as little as 48 hours of recovery, while advanced subjects and those with large muscle mass typically require 5 to 10 days of recovery between workouts.

-After that you will want to reduce the frequency of your workouts to twice a week until you reach your genetic maximum, and then to once a week.
-Once you’ve reached your genetically determined maximum strength, you could opt to train every 7 days to maintain that strength.
+Normally, the frequency of your workouts is twice a week until you reach your genetic maximum, and then it will go down to once a week.

 What is the duration of a typical workout session?

 About 20 minutes.
 It takes only 1 to 2 minutes to inroad the muscles during each of 6 or 7 compound exercises.
 That adds up to about 12 to 15 total minutes under load.
-Add a minute or less to move to each successive exercise, and you end up with an exercise session of about 20 minutes in duration.
+Add a minute or less to move to each successive exercise, and you end up with an exercise session of about 20 minutes.

 We usually schedule half-hour sessions, which allows a few extra minutes to preset the seat positions and weight stacks for each client, review progress charts with the client, schedule new appointments, accept and record payments, etc.